joemoose/dungeoneers.d20/docs/3 How to Play.md

 ### Advantage in Combat

-Characters can gain Advantage in combat by attacking a target who is on lower ground, off balance, disarmed, distracted, or tactically disadvantaged in any significant way.
+Characters can gain an advantage in combat by attacking a target on lower ground, off balance, disarmed, distracted, or tactically disadvantaged in any significant way.

-When a character has Advantage against an opponent on their combat turn, they can apply Advantage to either their damage roll or a gambit against that opponent.
-Alternatively, you can make an attack and a gambit attempt in the same round against that opponent without Advantage.
+When a character has an advantage against an opponent on their combat turn, they can apply advantage to either their damage roll or a gambit against that opponent.
+Alternatively, you can make an attack and a gambit attempt against that opponent without an advantage in the same round.

-If you apply Advantage to your damage roll, roll only your weapon’s damage die twice, taking the best result.
-If you have any bonus damage dice, such as +d12 for attacking an unaware opponent, bonus dice are not rolled twice.
-Bonus damage dice rolls are only ever rolled once and not modified by Advantage.
+If you apply advantage to your damage roll, roll only your weapon’s damage die twice, taking the best result.
+If you have any bonus damage dice, such as +d12, for attacking an unaware opponent, bonus dice are not rolled twice.
+Bonus damage dice rolls are only ever rolled once and not modified by advantage.

 ### Morale

 When you’re fighting more than one opponent, the opponents must pass a WIL check as a group to keep fighting after they take their first casualty and again after they lose half their numbers or their leader is defeated.

-Lone foes must pass a WIL check when they’re reduced to 0 HP.
+Lone foes must pass a WIL check when reduced to 0 HP.

 Morale checks don’t apply to players.
 You have to decide when it’s prudent to run away!